 How popular is the baby name Velveeta in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Velveeta and check out all the blog posts that mention the name Velveeta.
+Plus, check out all the blog posts that mention the name Velveeta.

 Here are some of the baby names that didn’t make the cut: Boomer, Bub, Bubber, Calamity, Cookie, Dainty, Danger, Demon, Fancy, Fester, Jinx, Less, Little, Manly, Notorious, Phuc, Pleasure, Rage, Riot, Savage, Sherlock, Sparky, Tarzan, Tiny.